tsmx/secure-config/README.md

 # [**secure-config**](https://github.com/tsmx/secure-config)

 Handling multi-environment configurations with encrypted secrets.
-The decryption key is injected via environment variable.

 Benefits:
 - No need to "hide" you configuration files from code repos etc.